Abortion in Iceland: Statistics

 A study published in 2003 found that over the period of 1976–1999, the abortion rate in Iceland rose by 133%, increasing from 9.4 abortions per 1000 women to 21.9 per 1000 women, with the highest regional rates in the Reykjavík area.
 The authors noted that Iceland's abortion rate was higher than in any of the other Nordic countries, a trend which they attributed to the limited sex education, early initiation of sexual activity, and less effective use of contraception in Iceland.

 As of 2010, the abortion rate in Iceland was 14.5 abortions per 1000 women aged 15–44 years.

 Landspítali offers pre-natal screening for chromosomal anomalies.
 There are reports that the high rate of pregnancy termination in response to positive results has led to the near-eradication of people with Down syndrome in Iceland.
-But this is also explained as misinterpretation of statistics on a very small number of births, and explained that a more accurate difference is only about 10% less Down, compared to other European countries.
+But this is also explained as misinterpretation of statistics on a very small number of births, and explained that a more accurate difference is only about 10% less Down Syndrome births, compared to other European countries.